 But you can also pull into a beachfront RV park that’s walking distance from town with full hookups and a pool.

-The camping possibilities are endless and there’s something for every type of camper.
+The camping possibilities are endless, and there’s something for every type of camper.

 Boondocking